ZYHowell/Warspite/README.md

 My optim already contains:

 * Function inline
-* a precise side effect analysis and ADCE with it
+* a precise side effect analysis(also, a rough alias analysis) and ADCE with it
-* constant folding
+* SCCP
 * CFG simplification(part of it)
+* global CSE

 I intend to realize:

  * Algebraic simplification
  * scalar replacement of aggregate(really? maybe on HIR)
- * value numbering
- * common subexpression elimination(I'm very interested in implementing this in EBB)
- * redundant elimination
+ * strength reduction
+ * loop-invariant code motion
+ * naïve alias analysis and load/store replacement

+ No partial redundant elimination, since it equals CSE+LICM but is hard to realize.

 ### References